 - Graeco-Roman Theatre, Taormina

-- Casa Cuseni, Taormina (to be confirmed in 2025)
+- Casa Cuseni, Taormina

 - Afternoon at leisure

 - Farewell Dinner

 Mount Etna dominates Taormina's southern horizon, acting as a backdrop to its ancient theatre.
 When the Romans incorporated Greek and Carthaginian Sicily into their empire they transformed Taormina and its theatre.
 The theatre, which was once a simple conch carved out of the mountainside looking out at Etna, gained a monumental backdrop like Roman theatres elsewhere.
 Taormina was fortified during the Middle Ages and small palaces were built by its major families.